VAT

 We highlight the changes with the most impact.
 The practicalities of the changes still need to be communicated in a later stage by the VAT authorities.

-The main conclusion to be drawn from the regulations is that it will be even more key to ensure timely filing of VAT returns because this timely filing will be an absolute requirement to enable a taxpayer to receive refund of VAT credits but also to avoid increased penalties.
+The main conclusion to be drawn from the regulations is that it will be even more key to ensure timely filing and payment of VAT returns because this will be an absolute requirement to enable a taxpayer to receive refund of VAT credits but also to avoid increased penalties.

 The first change aims to ensure accurate filing and payment of VAT returns.

-• But on the other hand the authorities also announced a more restrictive approach towards filing and payment deadlines.
-While currently an informal administrative tolerance exists until the 10th of the month after the filing period, as from 1 January 2025, penalties will be imposed for any return submitted after the official filing deadline (20th for monthly VAT returns and 25th for quarterly VAT returns).
+• But on the other hand, the authorities also announced a more restrictive approach towards filing and payment deadlines.
+While currently an informal administrative tolerance exists until the 10th of the month after the filing period, as from 1 January 2025, penalties will be imposed for any return submitted or paid after the official filing deadline (20th for monthly VAT returns and 25th for quarterly VAT returns).

-In case of late filing and late payment, a penalty of 10% of the VAT due will be imposed as well as fixed penalty.
-In case of only late payment of VAT due, a penalty of 5% of the VAT amount will be imposed.
-Additionally, if a VAT return is not submitted within three months, the tax authority will issue a "Substitute VAT Declaration."
+When a VAT return is not submitted within three months, the VAT administration will propose a ‘replacement VAT return’.
 The VAT amount will be based on the highest VAT reported in the previous 12 months, with a minimum threshold of €2,100.
-Also a penalty of 15% will be imposed in such case.
+Also a penalty of 15% will be imposed in such case..
+However, a periodical VAT return can still be submitted within a period of one month from the date of elaboration of this proposal of substitute declaration.

 Monthly reimbursement of VAT credits becomes the standard, along with the transition to VAT provision accounts